Norton Disney dodecahedron at the Usher Gallery

 Their purpose has been lost in the mists of time, as there are no references to them in Roman texts or depictions of them.
 Based on scientific evidence, it is believed they were not practical items, but associated with Roman rituals and religious practice.

-Richard Parker, secretary of the North Disney History and Archaeology Group who found the dodecahedron, said: “Despite all the research that has gone into our dodecahedron, and others like it, we are no closer to finding out exactly what it is and what it might have been used for.
+Richard Parker, secretary of the Norton Disney History and Archaeology Group which found the dodecahedron, said: “Despite all the research that has gone into our dodecahedron, and others like it, we are no closer to finding out exactly what it is and what it might have been used for.
 The mystery that surrounds it has provoked quite a reaction.
 Our find received worldwide press attention earlier this year and many people have left us messages with varied and somewhat contradictory suggestions about its purpose.

-“The dodecahedron is an extremely tactile object and, having been privileged to have handled it after it’s 1,700 year burial, the imagination races when thinking about what the Romans may have used it for.
+“The dodecahedron is an extremely tactile object and, having been privileged to have handled it after its 1,700 year burial, the imagination races when thinking about what the Romans may have used it for.
 Magic, rituals or religion; we perhaps may never know.

 “What we do know is the Norton Disney dodecahedron was found on the top of a hill in a former large pit of some kind.
 It seems it was deliberately placed there.
 Why would someone bury an object like this?
 Did it have religious or ritualistic significance?
-What else might we find nearby?
+What else might we find nearby?".

 Photo: Norton Disney History and Archaeology Group